davidrobles/mauler/README.md

-minotauro
+Minotauro
 =========

-A multi-language library for turn-based games
+A JavaScript library for turn-based games.